 Technology is integral to almost every aspect of our lives, playing a part in our day from the moment we wake up in the morning, to the moment we go to sleep at night.
 Our daily interactions with each other, and with businesses, largely take place online – activities such as shopping, banking, entertainment, and social networking.

 Few industries remain untouched by technological advances, and the ability to access much greater computing power at far lower cost has led to significant developments in business and society.
-It is reported that globally, people spend an average of 6.4 hours online daily¹ and the global artificial intelligence market size is expected to reach nearly USD 400 billion by 2025.²
+It is reported that globally, people spend on average almost 7 hours online daily¹ and the global artificial intelligence market size is expected to reach nearly USD 400 billion by 2025.²

 The technology sector has offered significant opportunities for growth investing in recent years.